 Stone/Clay Rain Barrels

 If you’re looking for “stone” rain barrels, you’re not likely to find any that are actually constructed from stone.
 However, you can find some that look visually similar to a stone fixture.
+If not, you can always try to conceal it from view.

 Clay rain barrels are the same kind of story.
 Although they may have a clay aesthetic, they’re more than likely made from HDPE, containing the same benefits and shortcomings as plastic.